javaidiqbal11/ChatLink-Blockchain/README.md

 Before contributing, please review our [Contribution Guidelines](CONTRIBUTING.md) for detailed information on the development process and coding conventions.

-## License

-ChatChain is released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the project as per the terms outlined in the license.

 ## Contact

 For any inquiries or questions regarding ChatLink, please reach out to me.